 The Company continues to advance permitting at the Hasbrouck Mine, advance value engineering of the Hasbrouck Project, and develop exploration opportunities.
-The Company is also evaluating other opportunities with synergistic operations, management or market circumstances.
+Exploration in the district of the Hasbrouck Project is also a focus of the Company's activities currently.

 Discussion of Operations and Financial Results